MicrosoftDocs/dynamics-365-supply-chain-insights/articles/supply-chain-map.md

 ![Icons used to represent different types of locations on the supply chain map](/articles/media/supply-chain-map-legend.PNG)

-"My site" and "Vendor's site" are generic icon labels that are used when Supply Chain Insights cannot detect the facility type or when a facility includes both production plants and warehouses.
-You must ingest the production plant and warehouse entities to see your sites on the map whereas you must ingest, connect, and share data with a vendor for their sites to appear.

 To see your sites on the map, you must first ingest the production plant and warehouse entities into Supply Chain Insights.
-To see vendor sites on the map, you must forst ingest, connect, and share data with those vendors.
+To see vendor sites on the map, you must first ingest vendor entities into Supply Chain Insights, and then connect and share data with those vendors.

 Hovering over a site on the map will bring up information related to the site, including the company name, site address, and site risk score.
-Selecting a site icon will bring up a sidebar that shows additional site information such as risks details and potentially impacted orders.
-For the potentially impacted order functionality to work, the order entity must be ingested in addition to the production plant and warehouse entities mentioned above.
+Selecting a site icon will bring up a sidebar that displays additional site information such as risk details and potentially impacted orders.
+For the potentially impacted order functionality to work, the order entity must be ingested into Supply Chain Insights in addition to the production plant and warehouse entities mentioned above.

 ### Connections

 Arrows and dashed lines between two sites show the flow of goods.
 Goods are shipped from the site at the tail end of the arrow and are delivered to another site at the tip of the arrow.
 These connections are created based on attributes defined in your and your vendors' production plant, warehouse, and bill of material entities.
-These entities must be ingested before the relevant connections can be seen on the supply chain map.
+These entities must be ingested into Supply Chain Insights before the relevant connections can be seen on the supply chain map.

 ### Risk score